Preprocessing Algorithm Leveraging Geometric Modeling for Scale Correction in Hyperspectral Images for Improved Unmixing Performance: Introduction

+While many traditional unmixing algorithms rely heavily on the assumption of consistent spectral signatures across the image, real hyperspectral data frequently violates this assumption through pixel-wise variations known as Spectral Variability (SV) \cite{SVBible}.
+Arising from differences in illumination, topography, and atmospheric conditions, SV can severely distort both the scale and shape of spectral signatures.
+To address this, several of the advanced models mentioned above, such as those using spectral libraries or complex parametric models—explicitly incorporate SV into their architectures.
+However, these variability-aware approaches often introduce severe computational complexity, optimization challenges, and difficult hyperparameter tuning \cite{SVBible}.
+Furthermore, while they effectively model complex, small-scale, or frequency-dependent variations, their performance is frequently hindered by large-scale magnitude variations.
+Massive distortions in scale can overwhelm optimization processes and regularization mechanisms, causing even SOTA SV-aware methods to converge to sub-optimal scaling parameters, ultimately leading to severe inaccuracies in abundance estimation.

-While SV can impact both shape and scale of signatures, in many practical scenarios, variations in scale are more predominant \cite{MerconScale,SVBible,ScalingSpectralImaging}.
-This variation in the scale of the signature is mainly due to variations in the light received and transmitted by each of the pixels.
-These changes can come about due to variation in illumination due to shadows and variations in surface topography.
-Such effects can frequently be modeled using a simple scaling factor applied to the pixel’s spectral signature \cite{SVBible,ScalingSpectralImaging,ScalingFacIndependent}.
+Fortunately, in many practical scenarios, variations in scale are the predominant form of SV \cite{MerconScale,ScalingSpectralImaging}.
+These scale variations, primarily caused by differences in illumination and surface topography, can frequently be modeled using a simple, wavelength-independent scaling factor applied to the pixel’s spectral signature \cite{ScalingFacIndependent}.
+Because these dominant scale distortions are highly amenable to correction prior to the unmixing stage, applying transformations or preprocessing algorithms is a highly desirable alternative to overly complex unmixing networks.

-Numerous methods have been proposed to address SV in HSU.
-One such strategy is spectral library-based approaches like Multiple Endmember Spectral Mixture Analysis (MESMA) \cite{SVPhysics,Mesma} and sparse unmixing \cite{SparseUnmixing1,Sparse2}, which use multiple instances of endmember signatures to account for variation.
-Other strategies involve parametric\cite{DeepGenerativeModelling,PerturbedLMM} and Bayesian models \cite{Bayesian2,Bayesian2} that incorporate physical or statistical descriptions of variability, as well as spatially localized models \cite{SVBible,Segmentation1} that exploit smooth spectral changes across neighboring pixels.
-Machine learning techniques and empirical transformations \cite{Fisher,MinVolTrans}, such as band selection \cite{BandSelection1} or normalization \cite{SVBible}, have also been explored.
-Despite their contributions, these methods often face challenges related to computational complexity, interpretability, and generalization to real-world variability, motivating ongoing research in the field \cite{SVBible}.

-In addition to that, several transformations and preprocessing algorithms that specifically address the variation of scale of the signatures also exist in the literature \cite{SVBible,ScalingFacIndependent,MinVolTrans}.
-Beyond these techniques, some hyperspectral unmixing (HSU) algorithms are designed to directly handle scale variation \cite{FeedbackGuided,ScalingFacIndependent}.
-Nevertheless, accurately addressing scale variability without compromising the precision of estimated abundance values remains a persistent challenge in HSU.
-Normalization methods \cite{Normalization} and other transformations have been employed to mitigate the effects of scaling by estimating correction factors for spectral variability \cite{HSIBible}.
-However, these approaches often distort the intrinsic geometry of the data cloud.